-Can result in readings that are either higher or lower than the target's actual speed.
+8. Moving Cosine Errors can result in readings that are either higher or lower than the target's actual speed.
 More often, the erroneous reading is not in the motorist's favor.

-The moving radar can lock onto a large object to the side of the roadway instead of the ground and, due to the cosine error, compute a lower-than-actual speed for the patrol car.
-The remainder of the patrol speed is added to the target's speed.
-Similarly, if the radar is not carefully aligned within 10 degrees of the patrol car's direction of travel, it will compute a lower-than-actual patrol speed.
-Again, the remainder is added to the target speed.
+The moving radar can lock onto a large object to the side of the roadway instead of the ground and, due to the cosine error, compute a lower-than-actual speed for the patrol car, the remainder of the patrol speed is added to the target's speed, similarly, if the radar is not carefully aligned within 10 degrees of the patrol car's direction of travel, it will compute a lower-than-actual patrol speed, again, the remainder is added to the target speed.